MarieCHessler/yoga-and-more/README.md

 <br>

-* **Bug:** Cumulative Layout Shift is too high when running Our Classes in Lighthouse.
+* **Bug:** Cumulative Layout Shift is too high when running Our Classes in Lighthouse (part of Google Chrome DevTools).
     * **Fix:** Set width and height on images in our-classes.html, and height:auto for our-classes-pictures img in styles.css.

 <br>